anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ### Pledge - Registrar - RA/CA Certificate Enrollment

+This replaces the EST integration for PKI bootstrapping described in
+{{RFC8995, Section 5.9}}
+(while {{RFC8995, Section 5.9.4}} remains as the final phase, see below).

 The certificate enrollment phase may involve transmission of several messages.
 Details can depend on the application scenario, the employed enrollment protocol, and other factors.<br>